lunarc/lunarc_docs/docs/manual/manual_rules.md

 |-----------------|-------------------|-------------|---------|----------|-----|
 | Aurora | 30240 h/15120 h | 512/64-256* | 30240 h | 24 | 256 |

-On Monday to Friday between 8.00 and 20.00, four nodes on Platon only accept jobs with walltimes of 2 hours and less, to make it possible to run short tests.
-It is not allowed to submit long series of two-hour jobs to bypass the queue.

 The order of the jobs waiting in the queue is governed by two factors, waiting time and "fair share".
 These give priorities, which are constantly updated.
 The longer a job sits in the queue, the higher the priority, but a short job will gain priority faster than a job requesting more walltime and may overtake longer jobs.
 "Fair share" means that users who have not used the system much during the last 14 days will have a higher initial priority than users who have used the system to a large degree.
 "Fair share" is also a function of the allocated time; i.e., a small allocation will lose priority quicker per used absolute time than a large allocation.

 The batch system rules are revised regularly to optimise system utilisation and fairness.